Stolz/Assets/README.md

 	composer require stolz/assets

+If you are using Laravel version 5.5 or later there is nothing else you need to do.
+The service provider will be automatically loaded for you.

-Then edit `config/app.php` and add the service provider within the `providers` array.
+If you are using an older version of Laravel or you disabled the package discovery feature, then you have to manually edit `config/app.php` file and add the service provider within the `providers` array.

 	'providers' => [
 		//...